PaulHaeberli/imgproc/README.md

         imgproc in.qoi out.qoi zoom 0.5 0.5 perhist 0.01 0.99 enlighten 20.0 0.7 saturate 1.2

-you can also process .qoim movies like this:
+you can also process .qom movies like this:

-        imgproc in.qoim out.qoim zoom 0.5 0.5 perhist 0.01 0.99 enlighten 20.0 0.7 saturate 1.2
+        imgproc in.qom out.qom zoom 0.5 0.5 perhist 0.01 0.99 enlighten 20.0 0.7 saturate 1.2

 [Single-file libraries for C/C++](https://github.com/nothings/stb) - One of the best things for c and c++ ever.